 Anthropomorphism, of course, is the cardinal sin in thinking about animals: in appropriating them to human patterns of thought, it denies them their animalness.
 And yet, of course, human patterns of thought are all we have in trying to understand animals.
 So round and round we go.

-Simon, for instance, has though long and hard about his throw toy, and how to get most mileage out of it.
+Simon, for instance, has thought long and hard about his throw toy, and how to get most mileage out of it.

 His quandary, if I may so anthropomorphise that expression on his face, is how to get me once again to throw the toy for him to retrieve.
 His mental processes are quite up to making the connection between the toy and me: